LeadRDRK/ZPack/README.md

 More about Zstandard/zstd at https://facebook.github.io/zstd
 # Status
 ZPack is still a relatively new format.
 Its implementation is also only recently developed, therefore the API is not perfect yet but it's already fully functional and can be used in your own projects.
+However, it should not be considered as stable and API changes can be made at any time.
+Be mindful when upgrading to a newer version.
 # Documentation
 The specifications for the ZPack file format can be found [here](docs/specs.txt)